OctopusDeploy/blog/blog/2020-03/jenkinsfiles-with-atom/index.md

 * linter-jenkins
 * linter-ui-default

 The linter-ui-default package will ask to install a number of dependencies.
-Allow them to be installed as they are required:
+These are required, so allow them to be installed:

 ![](linter.png "width=500")

-The linter package requires additional configuration to allow it to make network connections to Jenkins.
+The linter package requires additional configuration to make network connections to Jenkins.

-We'll make use of the `SSH then CLI` connection option:
+We'll use the `SSH then CLI` connection option:

 ![](linter-options-1.png "width=500")

-The `SSH Port` and `SSH User@Hostname` options must be updated to reflect the custom port that we exposed the Jenkins SSH server on (which was 2222) and the name of the Jenkins user that we added our Linux user's public SSH key to.
+The `SSH Port` and `SSH User@Hostname` options must be updated to reflect the custom port that we exposed the Jenkins SSH server on (port `2222`) and the name of the Jenkins user that we added our Linux user's public SSH key to:

 ![](linter-options-2.png "width=500")